jpmadrigal07/usys-backend/README.md

 # Getting Started with USYS

-This is the backend service of the USYS App.
-This App is a University Management System.
-This App includes management of Student Portal, Admission, Registrar, Accounting, Assesment, Cashier, Document Requests, Employee, Stocks.
+This is the backend service of USYS App.
+This App is all about University Management System.
+This App includes Student Portal, Admission, Registrar, Accounting, Assesment, Cashier, Document Requests, Employee and Stocks.

 ## Available Scripts

 We strictly use [Yarn](https://www.npmjs.com/package/yarn) for this project.
-If Yarn is not installed in your machine, simply run this command:
+If it is not installed in your machine, simply run this command:

 ### `npm i yarn -g`